 Light the way.
 Swags of evergreen garlands woven with string lights lead guests toward the festive entertaining zone.
 “It pulls people toward the backyard,” says Tracey.
 The couple, owners of Gerschwiler Building, designed the home’s exterior to reflect their love of a spare, natural aesthetic.

 Create a winter floral display.
 Metal buckets dressed with pinecones, berries and evergreen branches are the perfect winter alternative to a summer bouquet and add a moment of lushness against the rustic cedar split-rail fence.
+If you’re looking for a fencing ideas, go take a look at Vacaville Fencing Pros – fencing contractors in fairfield ca as they are leading the industry with value adding fence designs and deck building.

 Keep the look simple.
 A shed made from galvanized steel and shiplap pine is a charming spot for an oversized holiday wreath.
 “Robert constructed this shed with help from our oldest daughter, Brooke,” says Tracey.
 “At the time, it housed six pygmy goats!”
 After their daughter moved out, the structure was repurposed as a garden shed.